ZoeJanssen/studbud/README.md

 __Javascript Names__

 I had challenges when i would accidentally name the code the same name, this was a particular problem with the pomodoro and stopwatch as i used almost the same names for all the objects

+__Drag and Drop__

+The drag and drop function was very challenging, yet when i was able to get it functioning i was very excited.
+I would have liked this element to be more functional but nonetheless am happy about it.

 __Various Problems__
 Other problems i had included